Hrishiyash/Hrishiyash/README.md

 ## 👨‍💻 About Me

-I am an **aspiring Data Scientist** with a strong foundation in analytics and business intelligence, currently transitioning toward **Machine Learning, Artificial Intelligence, and backend deployment**.
+I am an **aspiring Data Scientist** with a strong foundation in analytics, business intelligence, and data visualization.
+I am currently transitioning toward **Machine Learning, Artificial Intelligence, and backend deployment**.

-I enjoy building end-to-end systems — from data preprocessing and analysis to ML models and API deployment.
+I enjoy building **end-to-end systems** — from data preprocessing and analysis to ML model development and API deployment.
+My goal is to turn raw data into **intelligent, actionable systems**.

----

 ## 🧠 Current Learning Focus